ubinexus/sonic-utilities/doc/Command-Reference.md

 **config interface <interface_name> speed (Versions >= 202006)**

 Dynamic breakout feature is supported in SONiC from 202006 version.
-User can configure any speed specified under "breakout_modes" keys under the parent interface in the platform-specific port configuration file (i.e. platform.json).
-Remember, Speed specified in the current breakout mode are the only available speed for the interface at that point of time.
+User can configure any speed specified under "breakout_modes" keys for the parent interface in the platform-specific port configuration file (i.e. platform.json).

+For example for a breakout mode of 2x50G[25G,10G] the default speed is 50G but the interface also supports 25G and 10G.

-For details please refer [DPB HLD DOC](https://github.com/Azure/SONiC/blob/master/doc/dynamic-port-breakout/sonic-dynamic-port-breakout-HLD.md#cli-design) to know more about this command.
+Refer [DPB HLD DOC](https://github.com/Azure/SONiC/blob/master/doc/dynamic-port-breakout/sonic-dynamic-port-breakout-HLD.md#cli-design) to know more about this command.

 **config interface speed <interface_name> (Versions >= 201904)**

 **config interface <interface_name> speed (Versions <= 201811)**

 This command is used to configure the speed for the Physical interface.
 Use the value 40000 for setting it to 40G and 100000 for 100G.
 Users need to know the device to configure it properly.
-Dynamic breakout feature is not supported in SONiC yet.

 - Usage: